DreamPurchaseZnz/English_learning/R4: wood root Par-Port.md

 important          ---> carry it towards yourself to tend to it
-opportunity        ---> carry toward report             ---> carry information back
+opportunity        ---> carry toward report             ---> carry information back proportion         ---> due relation of one part to another portion            ---> part, portion
 ```
 ## port  = gate
 ```